 The Mish Kids and other scions of the Methodists, in particular, had a significant presence in the Department of External Affairs in the 1930s, 1940s and 1950s.
 They also played major roles in the evolution of Canada’s independent foreign policy after the Second World War.

-Significant figures such as James Endicott, Arthur Menzies, Paul Lin and Chester Ronning are discussed in some detail.
+Significant figures such as James Endicott, Arthur Menzies, Paul Lin and Chester Ronning (note the subtitle in the book pictured) are discussed in some detail.

 Though Claws of the Panda offers a wide range of helpful insights, I do have a couple of caveats.